CatcherGG/Javanium/README.md

 The server is cleaning the database periodically of old Subscribers it didn't hear from for 30 minutes.

+#### Server configurations

+The server is running on port 8443, Build using maven:
+'mvn clean install'
+The possible commands are:
+'localhost:8443/subscribe'
+GET - Returns a list of IPs registered to the server.
+POST - Will subscribe the sender to the service.

 ## Current status
 Working on P2P Client.
 (Basic wallet example)